timjaya/nbadash/part1.md

 * [FAQs](#frequently-asked-questions)
 * [Project overview: Read this carefully before starting](http://github.com/w4111/project1)
-* [IA Meeting Signup Link](https://calendar.google.com/calendar/selfsched?sstoken=UUk5TGJVNWlLbUZGfGRlZmF1bHR8ODVlZDM5MTAxMTA4M2FmMjZkNWIzMzZiYmNmMDUxNzc): Meet as a team to discuss the project with an IA.
+* [IA Meeting Signup Link](https://calendar.google.com/calendar/selfsched?sstoken=UUk5TGJVNWlLbUZGfGRlZmF1bHR8ODVlZDM5MTAxMTA4M2FmMjZkNWIzMzZiYmNmMDUxNzc): Meet as a team to discuss the project with an IA in **CS TA room**.
 We want to make sure the scope is appropriate.
 Please make sure you have completed Step 1 below before your meeting.
 * CVN students still need to meet us for project 1 part 1, the local teammate can represent both of you.
 For teams that both students are remote, we will use Skype to meet.
 If you have a large time difference (e.g., singapore) then arrange so that the staff member knows.